 We operate in the value retail industry, which is highly competitive with respect to price, store location, merchandise quality, assortment and presentation, in-stock consistency, and customer service.
-We compete with other dollar stores but also, to an even greater extent, with variety and discount stores, convenience stores and mass merchants operating in Canada, many of which operate stores in the areas where we operate and engage in extensive advertising and marketing efforts.
+We compete with other dollar stores but also, and to an even greater extent, with variety and discount stores, convenience stores and mass merchants operating in Canada, many of which operate stores in the areas where we operate, offer products substantially similar to those we offer as a subset of their overall offering and engage in extensive advertising and marketing efforts.
 Additionally, we compete with a number of companies for prime retail site locations, as well as in attracting and retaining quality employees.

-We expect continuing pressure resulting from a number of factors including, but not limited to: merchandise costs, instability in the global economy, consumer debt levels and buying patterns, economic conditions, interest rates, currency exchange fluctuations, fuel prices, utilities costs, weather patterns, market volatility, customer preferences, unemployment, labour costs, inflation, catastrophic events, competitive pressures and insurance costs.
+We expect continuing pressure resulting from a number of factors including, but not limited to: merchandise costs, currency exchange fluctuations, instability in the global economy, consumer debt levels and buying patterns, economic conditions, interest rates, fuel prices, utilities costs, weather patterns, market volatility, customer preferences, unemployment, labour costs, inflation, catastrophic events, competitive pressures and insurance costs.
 A factor affecting both the consumer and business is oil prices.
-Higher oil prices could have a dampening effect on consumer spending and result in higher transportation costs.
+On one hand, higher oil prices could have a dampening effect on consumer spending and result in higher transportation costs.
 On the other hand, significant and prolonged decreases in oil prices may result in lower transportation cost but could also adversely affect consumer spending as a result of reduced employment in some industries.

-Selected Quarterly Consolidated Financial Information
+Selected Consolidated Financial Information